 I found your site last week (3rd of May 2009) when I was looking for treatment for Chronic Bronchitis and have a story of my own to share.
 It goes like this.

-I live in an area where pollen allergies are common, and I guess I have them a bit.
-Nothing major, no watery eyes or anything, but since have broken my nose playing football and suffering a now somewhat deviated septum, my left nostril always felt a little blocked.
+I live in an area where pollen allergies are common, and according to an ent surgeon I visited, I have severe allergies, watery eyes and a stuffed nose, but since I have broken my nose playing football and suffering a now somewhat deviated septum, my left nostril always felt a little blocked.
 The one fateful day in 2005, also suffering a cold and with a wife complaining my snoring is out of control I buy a nose spray to try and clear my nose.
 One sniff into each nostril, and they are on fire, but a few minutes later and I can breathe clearly through each nostril.
 I’d tired antihistamine sprays, salt water sprays, they’d done nothing, now all of a sudden WHAM I could breathe.
 Got a good night’s sleep that night, as did my wife.

 I was clear of nose most of the next day, but as the sun set and the humidity increased, my nasal passages seemed to close in and I found myself reaching for the nose spray.
 BAM, WHAM! and I could breathe again.
 I had receive a warning from the chemist only to use the spray for 5 days maximum, then I should stop using it or I could suffer a rebound effect.
 ON day 5 I stopped using the spray, and though I could not breathe through my nose as well, my cold was over so I stopped.